BoGnY/JYugiohDb/docs/CONTRIBUTING.md

 ## Your first contribution

 We'd love for you to contribute to the project.
 Unsure where to begin contributing to JYugiohDb?
-You can start by looking through these "good first issue" and "help wanted" issues:
+You can start by looking through these "kind/proposal" and "kind/question" issues:

-* [Good first issues](https://github.com/BoGnY/JYugiohDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code and a test or two
+* [kind/proposal](https://github.com/BoGnY/JYugiohDB/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fproposal) - issues that contains a new proposal to be evaluated
-* [Help wanted issues](https://github.com/BoGnY/JYugiohDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which may be a bit more involved, but are specifically seeking community contributions
+* [kind/question](https://github.com/BoGnY/JYugiohDB/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fquestion) - issues which contains a simple question

 *p.s.
 Feel free to ask for help; everyone is a beginner at first* :smiley_cat: